ianbenlolo/ianbenlolo/README.md

 <h2 align="center">:rocket: About Me</h2>

 I’m Ian Benlolo, a Machine Learning Engineer at Updata where I build scalable ML and optimization solutions that solve real-world problems across industries.
-I have a deep foundation in both machine learning and scientific computing, grounded in my academic experience in Condensed Matter & Materials Physics and real-world research.
-See [updata](https://updata.ca/en/home/) to learn more about us.
+I have a foundation in both machine learning and physics, grounded in my academic experience and apply it to industry.
+See [updata](https://updata.ca/en/home/) to learn more about us, we do cool stuff.

-Before joining Updata, I worked in research at the CLEAN Lab (University of Ottawa), focusing on accelerating materials design and contributing to work on neural network training techniques using adaptive algorithms.
+Before joining Updata, I worked in research at the CLEAN Lab (at the University of Ottawa), focusing on accelerating materials design and contributing to work on neural network training techniques using monte-carlo based learning algorithms.
 [Clean Energy Science](https://clean.energyscience.ca/).

-I enjoy designing and optimizing data pipelines, building robust ML systems, and exploring novel approaches at the intersection of physics, computational modeling, and machine learning.
+I enjoy designing and optimizing data pipelines, building robust ML systems, and exploring the intersection of physics, computational modeling, and machine learning.
 Outside of formal projects, I tinker with automation scripts, and open-source code that makes everyday workflows smoother.
 I'm currently working on an AI travelling app.
 Please reach out to learn more :smile:.

+**Outside of my laptop**, I seek out new coffee shops and restaurants (big foodie here :sushi:).
+I'm an amateur (but avid!) tennis player, weight lifter and an aspiring steak master.
+As a physicist it is also my duty to tell you I go rock climbing and (unfortunately) sometimes running.
 <br>